On Bayesian Sequential Clinical Trial Designs

 Therefore, some Bayesian statisticians have written that the choice of the stopping rules does not need to depend on the planning of interim analyses \citep{berry1985interim, berry1987interim}.
 For example, one may stop the trial at any analysis provided that $\Pr(\theta > 0 \mid \data)$ exceeds some threshold, or if stopping minimizes the posterior expected loss.
 We will elaborate on these issues in the upcoming sections.

 The remainder of the paper is structured as follows.
 In Section \ref{sec:three_perspectives}, motivated by a sequential design based on posterior probabilities, we summarize the philosophy of Bayesian sequential designs into three categories.
 In Section \ref{sec:bayesian_others}, we review selected Bayesian sequential designs based on posterior predictive probabilities and decision-theoretic frameworks.
-In Section \ref{sec:principles}, we comment on the LP, which is commonly tied with statistical inference and decision making in sequential clinical trials.
+In Section \ref{sec:principles}, we comment on the LP, which is commonly tied to statistical inference and decision making in sequential clinical trials.
 In Section \ref{sec:example}, we present some numerical studies.
 Finally, in Section \ref{sec:discussion}, we conclude and discuss some other considerations including futility stopping rules and two-sided tests.
-A brief review of frequentist designs, proof of the theoretical results, and the code for reproducing the simulation studies are provided in the Appendix.
+A brief review of frequentist designs and the proof of the theoretical results are provided in the Appendix.